Jessica O'Rourke

-Jessica Lynne O'Rourke Çarmıklı (née O'Rourke; born 3 January 1986) is a professional footballer who plays as a midfielder and a defender.
-She is currently player-manager for the Istanbul-based club Fenerbahçe in the Turkish Women's Football Super League.
-Born in the United States, she is a member of the Turkey women's national team.
+Jessica Lynne O'Rourke Çarmıklı (née O'Rourke; born 3 January 1986) is a professional football manager and former player who played as a midfielder and a defender.
+Born in the United States, she represented Turkey internationally.

 Early life

-O'Rourke was raised in Marlton, New Jersey.
+O'Rourke was raised in the Marlton section of Evesham Township, New Jersey, and attended Cherokee High School.

 Club career

 Jessica started her professional career in 2008 with the only professional team in the US at that time, the F.C.
 Indiana Lionesses.
 She played a significant role as a defensive midfielder for F.C.
 Indiana as they won USL W-League Central Conference in 2008; advancing to the Championship Finals where she tallied the only goal for the Lionesses in the 47'.

 On January 16, 2009, she was drafted by the Chicago Red Stars of Women's Professional Soccer (WPS) with the 2nd pick of the 9th Round (58th overall).

 In 2009, she competed in the United Soccer Leagues' W-League as team Vice Captain for the Buffalo Flash; then played in the Spanish Superliga Femenina with the Club Cajasol Sporting de Huelva.

 For the 2010/2011 season, she joined the club Zvezda-2005 in the Russian Women's Football Championship league and the UEFA Women's Champions League.

 In November 2016, Jessica signed with the Istanbul-based club Beşiktaş to play in the Turkish Women's First Football League.
 After an 18-month absence for maternity, she returned with Beşiktaş J.K. and took part in the first appearance of the club in the 2019–20 UEFA Women's Champions League - Group 9 matches; scoring her first goal in Champions League play against Alashkert in the 87th minute.

-On September 3, 2021, Fenerbahçe announced technical staff and Jessica Çarmıklı announced as manager.
+On September 3, 2021, Fenerbahçe announced technical staff, with Jessica Çarmıklı being announced as administrative manager.
+On January 8, 2022, Fenerbahçe announced that she would be on the field as a footballer for the club for the rest of the season.